Lance52259/hcbp-scripts-lint/rules/introduction.md

 ### IO.004 - Variable Naming Convention Check

-**Rule Description:** Validates that each input variable name uses only lowercase letters and underscores, and does not start with an underscore.
+**Rule Description:** Validates that each input variable name follows naming conventions: can contain letters, numbers, and underscores; must not start with underscore or number; must not end with number; must not contain consecutive underscores.
 For each invalid variable definition, an error is reported showing the file where the variable is defined (e.g., if an invalid variable is defined in main.tf, the error file will show as main.tf).

 **Purpose:**
 - Ensure consistent variable naming patterns across all input variables